MengjieGuo/macdown/macdownpage/auto-deploy.md

 You can now use localinstall to install the docker.
 Of course, you must in the docker_repo directory.
 > ```
-> $ yum localinstall docker
+> $ yum localinstall docker_rpm_name
 > ```

 Here may encounter a software conflict, that is, has installed a software package, but now have to install a different version.
 According to the tips - skip.
+You also may

+Next step is add a group docker, add user to docker group and start docker.
+> groupadd docker
+>
+> usermod -a -G docke USER_NAME
+>
+> service docker start
+>

+If you want docker to start with computer.
+Of course docker must be a service.
+> systemctl enable docker

 ## Build local Docker Image for Application Running Environmnet